Skip to main content

 This is program http://.../loginoutp/samplepag2.pgm

-The program receives user name and password from the cookie, and validates this identification against the validation list.
-If the validation fails, it issues a page that sends to the server a request for program SAMPLEPAG1 (no input variables provided).
-As a consequence, the log in page (Figure 1) appears.
+If the cookie is still there, the program receives user name and password from the cookie, and validates this identification against the validation list.
+If the validation fails, the program goes back to the login screen (Figure 1).

 This is what a real life application program should do.
-In this example, no application logic is run.
+In this example, the only application logic is to present a small menu.

 The contents of the page depend on the application.
 All application pages should however feature a logout button: see Figure 2.